donguklim/Ghost-of-Tsushima-Grass-plus-Rotational-Dynamics/README.md

 }
 ```

-If the net moment of P1 is zero, P1 become sezied and won't make any rotation, trasmitting all force without loss to P0.
-$M_{0}$ is the moment that would occur on P0, if the net moment of P1 is zero.

-However P0 would not always have zero moment, so $M_{0}$ is achieved by lending extra moment on P1 to make its net moment to zero.
+$M_{0}$ is achieved at P0 at by lending extra moment to P1.

-By lendthing extra moment to make P1's net moment 0,  $M_{0}$ is achieved at P0 at this step.

-Next step is to pay back the lent moment on P1.
+Next step is to payback the lent moment on P1.

 #### 2. Calculate the moment on P1 for Payback